nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### JDK Check Enforced in nuxeoctl {{since '10.2'}}

-A check on the presence of a JDK per is enforced at startup in nuxeoctl
+A check on the presence of a JDK per is enforced at startup in nuxeoctl.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21200](https://jira.nuxeo.com/browse/NXP-21200).

 #### Target Platform Filtering on `mp-listall` Command {{since '10.3'}}

 `mp-listall` command has been optimized by listing only relevant packages for the version of the Nuxeo server it is run on.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22520](https://jira.nuxeo.com/browse/NXP-22520).

 #### Tomcat Upload Time Configurable {{since '10.3'}}